Healthcare Contracts and Transactions

 - Independent contractor and consulting agreements

-Because no two transactions are alike, undue reliance upon form contracts can be a costly mistake.
+Because no two transactions are alike, undue reliance upon form contracts purchased from Zoom or obtained on the internet can be a costly mistake for the unwary.
 Every meaningful business contract should be properly memorialized in a written contract negotiated and drafted by a lawyer with experience in this area of law, according to the particular needs and objectives of the business.

 "A verbal contract isn't worth

 the paper it's written on."